usc-isi-i2/kgtk/docs/transform/lift.md

 further processing.
 We can send them to the unmodified row output file.

-We will send ounly the modified rows to the primary output stream.
+We will send only the modified rows to the primary output stream by using `--output-only-modified-rows`.

 ```bash
 kgtk lift --input-file examples/docs/lift-file8.tsv \